 This article contains Amazon affiliate links, but all opinions are honest and my own.

-For me, books have been a great resource for learning UX/UI design.
-Especially in the beginning.
-I probably bought more than 15 books on digital design in total.
-A lot of them were helpful, but here are the best ones I read.
+For me, books have been a great resource for learning UX/UI design, especially as a beginner.
+Personally, I probably read through more than 15 books on the topic of digital design during my first 2 years of learning.
+Many of them were helpful, but here are the ones that made the biggest impact:

 - About Face: The Essentials of Interaction Design by Alan Cooper